 There are many ways an agency can prey on you.
 Whether it’s an agency which isn’t really putting your forward for work or is a genuine agency making money from charging you rather than earning the commission from your work, you lose out.

 Charging you for representation, insisting you pay the agency (rather than a quality, independent photographer) for photos and showreel, or insisting on paid workshops which offer little value should make you walk away.

+Offering representation without application or meeting.
 Mandatory costs for clients that never seem to gain work.
 Individuals and networks that don’t look and feel right.

 We made a decision to include them and drop hints rather than leave the unwary to be sucked in by slick marketing.

 Our lists should help you quickly identify which agencies to approach.
 But now you need to do some research.